webplatform/docs/tutorials/svg_clipping_and_masking/index.md

 {{Page_Title|SVG clipping and masking}}
 {{Flags}}
 {{Byline}}
-{{Summary_Section|This article explains how cipping and masking work in SVG.}}
+{{Summary_Section|This article explains how clipping and masking work in SVG.}}
 {{Tutorial
 |Content=Erasing part of what one has created cumbersome might at first sight look contradictory.
 But when you try to create a semicircle in SVG, you will find out the use of the following properties quickly.

 '''Clipping''' refers to removing parts of elements defined by other parts.
-In this case, any half-transparent effects are not possible, it's an all-or-nothing approach.
+In this case, any half-transparent effects are not possible; it's an all-or-nothing approach.

 '''Masking''' on the other hand allows soft edges by taking transparency and grey values of the mask into account.